hav0x45/service-enabler/README.md

 # service-tools
-## Tools for managing services without systemctl
+## Tools for managing services for linux distros using the runit init system

 ### Description
 1. Link/Enable services from /etc/runit/sv/ ```enable-service <service>```